Kelly hits ton as Sparks beat Vipers

 Farrant then took 2-25 from her four overs as Lightning could only make 147-7 to lose a fourth-straight game.

-In the other group, MacDonald's spell kept Sunrisers to 101-7 chasing Diamonds' 120-7 at Gosforth to consolidate the hosts' position at the top of the group.
+In the other group, MacDonald's spell kept Sunrisers to 101-7 chasing Diamonds' 120-7 at Gosforth to move the hosts to the top of the group.

 Western Storm are still in touch after beating Thunder by seven wickets in Cardiff.